dbevzenko/computation-expressions-workshop/exercises/04_Sequences.md

     member __.Delay(f) = f()
 ```

-is enough to satisfy the compiler and allow our tests to run.
-However, if you add `printfn` statements between the `yield` statements, you'll see they are eagerly evaluated as before.
+The above is enough to satisfy the compiler and allow our tests to run.
+However, if you add `printfn` statements between the `yield` statements,
+you'll see they are eagerly evaluated as before.
 You'll see the same with the following implementation, with `Run`:

 ``` fsharp
     member __.Combine(s1, s2) = Stack.append s1 (s2())